August 17, 2018

 We’ve all had that one job that makes us shudder in horror.
 Did someone knock over a paint can, spilling paint all over a newly cured floor?
 Or was a piece of furniture moved, scratching the floor in the process?
 Here’s a few stories from our contest that are definitely lessons learned!
 Thank you to everyone who submitted stories to our Worst Contractor Stories giveaway.

 Congratulations to our winner!
-They received $2000 in Trimaco jobsite protection products!
+This contractor received $2000 in Trimaco jobsite protection products!
 Thanks again to everyone who participated and helped make this contest a success.
 Stay tuned for our next contest!

-While I have countless stories of spilled paint, scratched floors and overspray on surfaces (which have all led us to use products such as Trimaco Carpet Film, Cling Cover, FloorShell, etc.) there is one story that will always deeply, deeply haunt me, haha!
+While I have countless stories of spilled paint, scratched floors and overspray on surfaces (which have all led us to use products such as Trimaco Carpet Film, =a>Cling Cover, FloorShell, etc.) there is one that is my worst contractor story.
+It will always deeply, deeply haunt me, haha!

-While working on a 3,200 square feet repaint I was spraying primer to cover up nicotine stains and had my sprayer set up to a fresh 5 gallon downstairs on top of Rosin Paper.
-Spraying alone, I was upstairs and my hose wasn’t reaching where I needed it.
-I foolishly tugged on the hose and heard a crash.
+I was working on a 3,200 square feet repaint and was spraying primer to cover up nicotine stains.
+I had my sprayer set up to a fresh 5 gallon downstairs on top of Rosin Paper.
+Spraying alone, While upstairs, I foolishly tugged on the hose and heard a crash.
 Rushing downstairs with the sprayer still running, I came to find my sprayer knocked over and 5 gallons of Kilz primer spilled all over the floor.
 Everywhere.
-In the moment of trying to pick it all up the Rosin Paper ripped, the paint kept spreading, and the air was full of overspray and paint smell.
+In the moment of trying to pick it all up the Rosin Paper ripped.
+The paint kept spreading, and the air was full of overspray and paint smell.
 The living room was a mixture of white paint and pieces of red paper everywhere.

 I cannot explain the moment but it was truly worse than one can imagine.
 My frantic rushing resulted in the paint reaching the nearby staircase, ceiling fans and everything that was improperly protected.

 The major problem was under the rosin were hardwood floors.
-The primer seeped through the paper, completely leaked through where the paper ripped, and got all over the floor as well as in the grooves.
+The primer seeped through the paper, completely leaked through where the paper ripped.
+It got all over the floor as well as in the grooves.
 Cleaning the hardwood floors and surrounding area took me 82 hours.
 Yes, I vividly remember how long it took.
 And it haunts me to this day.

 Not only does this attest to how important properly masking off surfaces is, but it really proves how using improper products (in this case Rosin Paper) for the job does not hold up to potential disasters.
 If I had used either the X-Board or FloorShell I would have re-set up my sprayer and continued working.